Chapter IV Aids for Necessary Living Expenses Required for Period during the Handling of Labor Incidents

 Article 31

-When a case of applying for Living Expenses Aids is finally ruled by a court that the period of paying wage by the business entity (employer) is overlapping with the period of receiving aids, the worker shall return the total amount of aids within thirty days after receiving the wage.
+When a case of applying for Living Expenses Aid is ruled by a final judgment of the court that the period of paying wage by the business entity (employer) is overlapping with the period of receiving aid, the worker shall return the total amount of aids within thirty days after receiving the wage.

 If the worker fails to return the aids in accordance with the preceding paragraph, the Central Competent Authority shall repeal the original aids approved and order him/her to return the aids within a given period.
 If the worker does not return within the given period, retrieving measures shall be taken in accordance with related statutes, and he/she shall not be allowed to apply for the aids referred to in Article 2 within five years from the date of repealing the aids.